mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 ### Button image

-The image file that will be displayed as the button.
-It is recommended to use a transparent PNG.
+Image file to be displayed as the button.
+A transparent PNG is recommended.

 ```text
 image=imgfile.png